 - How to minimize noise during communication for effective message delivery.

-A product owner must be exceptionally good at communication because it is what he/she is supposed to do daily.
+A product owner must be exceptionally good at communication because it is what they're supposed to do daily.

 3. Technical Skills